-Jacqueline Tabbah, Assistant Vice President of International Stoneworks and member of the Marble Institute of America's Women in Stone program is intimately involved in helping her company get found online.
+Jacqueline Tabbah, Vice President of International Stoneworks and member of the Natural Stone Institute's Women in Stone program is intimately involved in helping her company get found online.
 She does so using digital marketing tools and social media, as well as her company business blog.

 At Coverings 2015, Jacqueline shared with me how effective her blog has been for answering customer questions and helping educate them about stone care and maintenance.
 Music to my ears given how valuable I consider a business blog to be in the stone and tile industry!